slowcyclist/auto-enter-pin/README.md

 # auto-enter-pin
-this script is meant to automatically enter the SIM pin on startup on SailfishOS
+this script is meant to automatically enter the SIM pin on startup on SailfishOS.
+Supports dual sim configurations too.

 ## Why do I want this?